-In principle, running is the simplest sport in the world, as you are not dependent on a fitness center other conditions or appointments with teammates to go for a run – you just need a pair of running shoes.
+Running is the simplest sport in the world, as you are not dependent on a fitness center other conditions or appointments with teammates to go for a run – you just need a pair of running shoes.
 This is probably why running- and marathon training has developed into one of the most common forms of training today.
-In 5 best ways to Prepare a marathon for Beginners, we will explore this.
+In how to prepare a marathon for beginners, we will explore this.

 So, many runners are in the beginning fascinated by the simplicity of running.
 Since it only requires a pair of good running shoes and then you are ready to participate in the world’s largest fitness room, on the country road, in the city, in the woods or along the beachside.